tilt-dev/company/README.md

 # What is this?
 This is the Tilt company handbook.
-It documents _how_ we work at Tilt.
+It documents _how_ we operate at Tilt.
 It is inspired by other companies' public handbooks:

 - [Aula](https://www.notion.so/The-Aula-Brain-4da091a8797840108311d99815b3b36f)
 - [Basecamp](https://basecamp.com/handbook) - [GitHub repo](https://github.com/basecamp/handbook)